 The most successful creative companies like Pixar, Apple and Google create an environment which supports creativity.
 They build it into their culture.
 If you want creativity in your business, it has to become part of how you do things.

 Generate ideas from extroverts AND introverts

-And yet, this company, comes up with huge numbers of new innovations on a regular basis.
+There’s a good example in The Year Without Pants by Scott Berkun, which covers his experiences working at WordPress.
+WordPress workers mostly work remotely from all around the world.
+So, group brainstorming doesn’t happen.
+And yet, WordPress regularly come up with huge numbers of new ideas.
 They do this by creative use of technology, particularly internal blog posting, message boards and live chats.
 These are great idea forums for more introverted thinkers.

-They also have limited but very focussed in-person get-togethers.
+They also have limited but focused, in-person get-togethers.
 This means they don’t lose ideas from their extrovert thinkers.
-At these, teams are charged with coming up with specific creative thinking ideas together to exploit opportunities and fix problems.
+At these, teams are charged with coming up with specific creative thinking ideas to exploit opportunities and fix problems.

-When your business focusses only on the operational side, it’s easy to forget the value that creativity brings.
-It’s important to get into the habit of making sure that creative gets its fair share of your time.
+When your business focuses only on operations, it’s easy to forget the value creativity brings.
+Creativity has to get its fair share of your time.

-With that in mind, we wanted to close by sharing two of our 2021 New Year resolutions.
+With that in mind, we’ll finish by sharing 2 of our New Year resolutions.

-Like many businesses, we got sucked into the day to day grind at the end of last year.
-We want to make this year different.
+Which leads us to our second resolution.
+Which is to be more active on our social channels.
+Like many businesses, we got sucked into the day-to-day grind this year.
+We want to make next year different.